ysaikai/ysaikai.github.io/_pages/about.md

 ## Training
 Because of the professional background, I am competent in software design and coding.
-In 2017, to widen the research toolkit, I attended [Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school) at Santa Fe Institute.
-Finally, the following is a list of courses taken at UW-Madison.
+In 2017, to broaden the research toolkit, I attended [Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school) at Santa Fe Institute.
+Finally, at UW-Madison, I took classes that closely reflect my interest.
 I am basically trained in economics and machine learning at a graduate level and mathematics at an undergraduate level.

 <table>
   <tr>